kurono73/CV_Auto_Track/README.md

 CV Auto Track works best on footage with visible texture and real camera motion.

-- Static-scene camera tracking shots
+- Camera tracking shots with stable environments
 - Architecture, streets, interiors, and other corner-rich environments
 - Dolly, drone, handheld, and pan shots with visible parallax
 - Long or changing-view shots using the `Dynamic` preset